 Know the Facts

 I’m a firm believer of knowledge and don’t subscribe to the doctrine of ‘ignorance is bliss’ especially when it comes to our health.
 What you don’t know could set you back a few pounds and health goals.
-I personally find it helpful to understand both the benefits and harms of each food I put into my body so when I’m presented with them, I can make an educated decision on whether or how much to eat.
+I personally find it helpful to understand both the benefits and harms of each food I put into my body so that when I’m presented with them, I can make an educated decision on whether I should eat it or how much of it to eat.

-Below are some ‘fun facts’ for you to recall when you’re tempted with that second helping or with the ‘jin dui’ (fried sesame ball).
+Below are some ‘fun facts’ for you to recall when you’re tempted with that second helping of turnip cake or “jin dui’ (fried sesame ball).

-A slice (approx 138g) of ‘nin gao’ (Chinese New Year cake) adds on 233 Calories, 12g of fat and a whopping 16.5 g of sugar*.
+- A slice (approx 138g) of ‘nin gao’ (Chinese New Year cake) adds on 233 Calories, 12g of fat and a whopping 16.5 g of sugar*.
 Steamed ‘nin gao’ is slightly better.
-Check out our steamed ‘nin gao’ recipe here.
+Check out our steamed ‘nin gao’ recipe.

 You will need to either run for 24 minutes of running or cycle for 37 minutes to work this off.